 Relying on current public transit limits how many places we can go in a day.
 The average commute by public transit is 50% longer than by driving (USCB, ACS 2012-2016).
 Working around the bus schedule can lead to additional lost time, and using alternative transportation is even more complicated in the winter.

-The graph below shows how these factors play out in residents’ weekday travel.
+The graphs below show how these factors play out in residents’ weekday travel.
 Non-drivers in Tompkins County, disproportionately people of color, end up making fewer trips per day than drivers for all purposes other than civic, educational, or religious.

 Non-drivers are at a disadvantage compared not only to drivers, but to the population average as well, because the majority of residents do drive every day.
 If you have ever applied to several entry-level jobs, you know the question of personal motor vehicle access usually comes up on job applications.
 This can create yet another barrier to employment, even if you can get to the job another way.